Johnnie Carr: Early civil rights Career

-The Montgomery Bus Boycott
+Montgomery bus boycott

-On December 1, 1955, Carr received a call from Nixon, who told her, “They’ve arrested Rosa.
-They got ‘the wrong woman.’”
-This was the beginning of the Montgomery Bus Boycott, and Carr attended the formative mass meeting on December 5, 1955 (the same day as Rosa Parks’ trial) in Holt Street Baptist Church.
+On December 1, 1955, Carr received a call from Nixon, who told her, "They've arrested Rosa.
+They got 'the wrong woman.'"
+This was the beginning of the Montgomery bus boycott, and Carr attended the formative mass meeting on December 5, 1955 (the same day as Rosa Parks's trial) in Holt Street Baptist Church.
 This mass meeting precipitated the creation of the Montgomery Improvement Association (MIA), which went on to organize the Bus Boycott throughout its existence.
 Carr served on committees, spoke at the Monday mass meetings of the association, and helped organize carpool systems for those who needed transportation while the boycott drew on, becoming an important and recognizable leader in the MIA.
 Both Carr and her husband participated in the carpool system by transporting boycott participants, even though the Montgomery law enforcement tried to stop boycott participants from using personal transportation networks on the grounds that the MIA ran mass transportation without due licensure.
-The MIA eventually faced a court injunction for the group’s carpooling in 1956, but before the injunction took effect, the Supreme Court case that ended Montgomery’s bus segregation, Gayle v.
+The MIA eventually faced a court injunction for the group's carpooling in 1956, but before the injunction took effect, the Supreme Court case that ended Montgomery's bus segregation, Gayle v.
 Browder, was decided in favor of the cause of the boycott participants.

 Carr v.
 The Montgomery Board of Education

 In 1964, the Carrs challenged the segregation of Montgomery County schools with their thirteen-year-old son, Arlam Jr., serving as the litigant.
 With the help of attorney Fred Gray, the Carrs sued the Montgomery County Board of Education in the pursuit of desegregation.
 Arlam Jr. sought to attend Sidney Lanier High School even though it only accepted white students.
 Two other families originally joined the suit, but then retracted out of fear of retaliation.
 This fear was not unfounded as the Carrs dealt with threatening phone calls, tried to avoid possible bomb injuries by moving their beds away from the front part of their home, and prohibited neighbors from guarding their house.

-On March 22, 1966 Federal judge Frank M. Johnson Jr. ruled in favors of the Carrs.
+On March 22, 1966, Federal judge Frank M. Johnson Jr. ruled in favors of the Carrs.
 The Montgomery County school system was forced to integrate with the use of a choice form that allowed students and parents to decide which Montgomery school to attend.
-A student or parent’s choice could not be denied on any basis except if the school was overcrowded.
+A student or parent's choice could not be denied on any basis except if the school was overcrowded.
 The court also ordered for buses to be rerouted to serve each student, emphasized that all students should have full access to all services and programs, and ended segregation measures for faculty and staff in schools.
 Finally, the court required that the Montgomery County Board “provide remedial educational programs to eliminate the effects of past discrimination."
 Arlam Carr Jr. enrolled in Sidney Lanier High School with twelve other black students.